 What is Spiral Jetty?

 Spiral Jetty is an earthwork sculpture created in 1970 by renowned Land Artist, Robert Smithson.
-The rocky groin extends off a seemingly deserted northern shore of Great Salt Lake, known as Rozel Point, a couple of hours drive from downtown Salt Lake City.
+The basalt groin extends off a seemingly deserted northern shore of Great Salt Lake at Rozel Point.
+The location is a couple of hours drive from downtown Salt Lake City.

 Directions to Spiral Jetty

 The journey to Spiral Jetty, Utah is no mere feat, especially if you’re not a Salt Lake City local.
-The road is surprisingly well maintained some way beyond expectation (probably due to the NASA facility along the way).
-It seems to stretch on into an endless landscape of desert mountains and plains, with momentary glimpses of the Great Salt Lake.
+The road is surprisingly well maintained, and stretches on into an endless landscape of desert mountains and plains, with momentary glimpses of the Great Salt Lake.

-The drive will take about 2-2.5-hr from Salt Lake City without stops.
+The drive to Spiral Jetty will take about 2-2.5-hr from Salt Lake City without stops.
 I’ll elaborate on key parts of the journey in a moment, but first, here are some basic driving directions:

 - Travel north on the I-15N and take exit 365.